Table of Contents

 - Communicate with the school nurse and parent.

-- Document the date, time, observation of the bruise, care provided, communication with the student, school nurse, and any communication with the parents in the child’s student health record.
+- Document the date, time, what occurred, observation of the bruise, care provided, communication with the student, school nurse, and any communication with the parents in the child’s student health record.